Completely monotonic degree of a function involving the tri- and tetra-gamma functions: Abstract

 \section{Abstract}

-In the paper, the author show that the completely monotonic degree of the function $[\psi'(x)]^2+\psi''(x)$, which involves the tri-gamma function $\psi'(x)$ and the tetra-gamma function $\psi''(x)$, is four and supply a proof for the result that a function $f(x)$ is strongly completely monotonic if and only if the function $xf(x)$ is completely monotonic.
-Moreover, the author surveys the history and motivation of this topic and poses a conjecture.
+Let $\psi(x)$ be the di-gamma function, the logarithmic derivative of the classical Euler's gamma function $\Gamma(x)$.
+In the paper, the author shows that the completely monotonic degree of the function $[\psi'(x)]^2+\psi''(x)$ is $4$, surveys the history and motivation of the topic, supplies a proof for the claim that a function $f(x)$ is strongly completely monotonic if and only if the function $xf(x)$ is completely monotonic, conjectures the completely monotonic degree of a function involving $[\psi'(x)]^2+\psi''(x)$, presents the logarithmic concavity and monotonicity of an elementary function, and poses an open problem on convolution of logarithmically concave functions.